ebuganik/CAN-USB-adapter-with-RPi/README.md

 ```
 **Note:** Linux kernel version can be checked with command `uname -r`.

 Just like with SPI, to enable UART upon booting Raspberry Pi, add `enable_uart=1` at the end of the same file.
 The commented line of code should be uncommented if we want to enable more than one communication channel, in this case, we could have `can0` and `can1`.
-After making changes to the `/boot/config.txt` file, it is necessary to execute `sudo reboot` to apply the changes.
 Connections between the components must be established, what will be explained in the following sections.
 Afterwards, it is useful to check if MCP2515 CAN controller is succesfully initialized, especially if we plan to work with both channels:
 ```
 dmesg | grep can
 [   39.846066] mcp251x spi0.1 can0: MCP2515 successfully initialized.